SahibnoorSinghChahal/DeepLearning-Lab5/README.md

 # DeepLearning-Lab5

+Run the python file "main.py" to execute the code.

 The audio files should be of the format ".wav" or ".mp4" The code uses libraries like *librosa* and *tensorflow*.
 Make sure you have them installed.